 We have had the same Intex 14 foot above ground pool for the past 8 years or so.
 It was a great pool.
 It held up year after year.
 Until last summer when it finally, and sadly, split open.
 The tear was too big for us to successfully patch, so we had to let it go.
 Since the heat of summer is quickly approaching again, the time has come to get a new pool up and running.
-After shopping around I found that Intex does not appear to be this years’ leading brand as it has been for so long.
+After shopping around I found that Intex appears to have a strong competitor this year as the leading above ground pool brand, as it has been for so long.
 I am not sure if a patent ran out or something, but there seems to be two new prevalent brands to pick from: Bestway and Summer Waves.
 So, today I will be doing an above ground pool review on our new Bestway pool, and also a comparison to our previous Intex pool.

 I can’t believe Summer weather is here again!
 It is supposed to be 90 degrees here later today…I am not ready for that level of heat.
 But I have been enjoying our short Spring and trying to get as many outside projects done as possible before the work stifling heat overtakes us.
 Definitely time to get the pool set up and filled with nice, cool water!